 Earthquakes and volcanoes are the most dramatic manifestations of the power of nature.
 Discover what causes these violent and destructive events, what they feel and look like, and how scientists work to predict them.

-From 24 February - autumn 2013 the Power Within gallery is closed for refurbishment.
+Until January 2014 the Power Within gallery is closed for refurbishment.
 We apologise for any inconvenience.

 Step inside the volcano room in the gallery and find out how and why volcanoes erupt, when the intense heat at the centre of the Earth builds up.
 See live news coverage and reconstructions of Mount Pinatubo erupting in the Philippines in 1991.